Coventry's twin towns and cities

 All local news events are reported in the local newspaper, La Voix de l'Est. In more recent news, a local referendum was held in 2007, when the citizens of Granby and Granby Township approved a merger of both areas.

-Bologna is the capital of the Bologna and Emilia-Romagna Region of Italy and has a population of about 372,256.
-This link was established in 1960.
+Bologna is the capital of the Bologna and Emilia-Romagna Region of Italy.

 Bologna is situated on a fertile plain at the foot of the Apennine Mountains.
 A major transport centre and agricultural market, Bologna is the meeting point for the principal roads and railways connecting northern Italy with the Tyrrhenian and southern Adriatic coasts.

 Major industries include the manufacturing of farm machinery, steel, processed food, motor vehicles, and chemicals.
 Bologna is also the home of the University of Bologna, various publishing houses, and museums of painting, archaeology, and Etruscan artefacts.